hoangduytran/blender-manual/manual/modeling/surfaces/editing/segments.rst

 Selected grids will be split into four smaller ones.

-If used on a 1D surface (a "surface curve"), this tool works exactly as with :ref:`curves <modeling-curves-subdivision>`.
+If used on a 1D surface (a "surface curve"), this tool works exactly as with :ref:`curves <bpy.ops.curve.subdivide>`.

 Number of Cuts
    The number of subdivisions to perform.